Best attractions of Flores Island

 2° day: Wae Rebo – Ruteng

-After breakfast, we descent from the village to Denge where we go on with our trip.
+After breakfast, we descend from the village to Denge where we go on our trip.
 We stop at Cancar village viewpoint to see the Spider web Rice Field.

 The colourful rice paddies found throughout Flores Island (and Asia as well) are usually laid out in rectangular plots, or sometimes as stepped terraces, but in the west part of the island, above all here in Cancar, they form a beautifully unique shape that looks like a giant spider web.

-After climbing the 100 mt-high hill and enjoyed the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.
+After climbing the 100 mt–high hill and enjoying the view, we proceed to Ruteng where, before reaching the Guest House, I have a stop at the traditional village of Ruteng Pu’u.

 Located 4 km from Ruteng, Pu’u is one of the most popular places to see the traditional compang, a round stone altar surrounded by a circle of stones and traditional houses.
 My last stop is at the colourful local market with its many stalls selling fruit, vegetables and any food.